Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Acknowledgments.

 \section{Acknowledgments.}

-The author would like to thank Professor Kuwada for suggesting the problem and stimulating discussions, and thank Professor Uchiyama for valuable comments which lead to a significant improvement of an earlier work.
-In addition, the author would like to thank graduate students in a same study room of Tokyo institute of Technology for discussing problems in mathematics.
+The author would like to thank Professor K. Kuwada for suggesting the problem and stimulating discussions and Professor K. Uchiyama for valuable comments that led to a significant improvement over earlier work.
+In addition, the author would like to thank H. Murakami, K. Suzuki, and C. Nakamura for checking English.